DEWALT DW735 Vs. DW735X - How to Quickly Spot Them Apart

 The DEWALT DW735X has both tables, which significantly reduces sniping, giving it the edge over the DW735.

-One of the reasons why these are some of the most popular wood planers is their rugged but compact design.
-Both have a longer life and increased rigidity thanks to their cast aluminum bases.
+One of the reasons these are some of the most popular wood planers is their rugged but compact design.
+Both have a longer life and increased rigidity, thanks to their cast aluminum bases.
 Both also have proper housing, which keeps off any debris or dust that may interfere with their working mechanism keeping the tool in excellent working condition.
+Plus, they both come with a dust hose adapter.

 Therefore, when it comes to durability, the two are at the same level.